AFHauer/SolTran/README.md

 **Example Data Sets**

-The Upper Clark Fork River Datasets from a 2020 study between Cattle Road sensors and Garison sensors is available in this repository.
+The Upper Clark Fork River Datasets from a 2020 study between Cattle Road sensors and Garrison sensors is available in this repository.

 _Directories_